4 Margarita Recipes for National Margarita Day | KCET

 4 Margarita Recipes for National Margarita Day

-National Margarita Day falls on February 22, which is a Saturday this year, which means it's a good excuse for a party!
+National Margarita Day falls on February 22, which means it's a good excuse for a party!
 These four new margarita recipes from restaurants around SoCal add fun flavors to elevate the drink -- a couple don't even use tequila, but opt for mezcal instead.
 Be safe and have fun mixing!

 Courtesy of Kim Haasarud, Omni Hotels & Resorts